What is the Difference Between a Business Coach and a Consultant or Strategist: An Entrepreneur's Guide to the Definition of a Coach

-For online entrepreneurs, including people like me with a background in corporate and blogging for the first time, the real question is: what is the difference between a business coach and a consultant or strategist?
+My cornerstone post (sharing the foundational concepts and mission of this blog) and my post about coaching both go into the value of having a coach.
+But there are So.
+Many.
+Out.
+There.
+What is the definition of a coach and especially: for online entrepreneurs, including people like me with a background in corporate, the real question is: what is the difference between a business coach and a consultant or strategist?

 Actual definition of a coach from Merriam-Webster: a private tutor, one who instructs or trains.

 Simple enough to help a corporate dropout (Nora Luke’s terminology and mission supporting wanna-bes!) understand the difference between a coach and a consultant or strategist, right?
 Not totally.
 At least not to me.

 Consultants and strategists as I have always known them guide a business or aspect of a business (in theory anyway!) to success.
 They do not focus on an individual.

 Disclosure: As a blogger, I use affiliate links sometimes!
 I may receive commission from purchases I share, but it does not change your price.

 The Line Between Personal and Professional is Blurry Outside Corporate.

 When you are a solopreneur, just starting out especially, personal is professional.
 At least that is what I’m finding.
 I used to think of coaches (an uninformed and loose perspective) almost in terms of therapists.
 Someone to get your head in the right place.

 Maybe that’s a little bit accurate however the reality for me is they provide the following outcomes: